Good Glamm Group

-History

-Darpan Sanghvi, with the backing of L'Occitane (a French beauty conglomerate), established a D2C beauty company called MyGlamm in 2017, which had over 800 SKUs on its D2C website and over 30,000 offline points of sales in over 70 cities.
+Background

-Meanwhile, back in 2013, Priyanka Gill founded POPxo, a digital community platform for millennial women that later launched its e-commerce division selling POPxo beauty products.
+Meanwhile, in 2013, Priyanka Gill founded POPxo, a digital community platform for millennial women that later launched its e-commerce division selling POPxo beauty products.
 In 2020, Sanghvi teamed up with Gill and purchased POPxo for an undisclosed sum.
 MyGlamm then went on to acquire BabyChakra, a content and community platform for young mothers set up in August 2021 by Naiyya Saggi.

-In July 2021, MyGlamm secured INR 530 crore in a Series C funding round with Accel and existing investors in July.
-In September, the merger of all three companies, MyGlamm, POPxo, and BabyChakra, resulted in the formation of the Good Glamm Group.
+In July 2021, MyGlamm secured 530 INR crore in a Series C funding round with Accel and existing investors in July.
+In September, the merger of all three companies, MyGlamm, POPxo, and BabyChakra, formed of the Good Glamm Group.

-In November, the Good Glamm Group became India's first beauty commerce unicorn after receiving $150 million in a Series D funding round led by Prosus Ventures and Warburg Pincus.
-Its Investors include L'Occitane, Bessemer Venture Partners, Amazon, Ascent Capital, Warburg Pincus, and others.
+In November, the Good Glamm Group became India's first beauty commerce unicorn after receiving 150 million USD in a Series D funding round led by Prosus Ventures and Warburg Pincus.
+Investors include L'Occitane, Bessemer Venture Partners, Amazon, Ascent Capital, Warburg Pincus, and others.

-By July 2022, the Good Glamm Group had acquired 11 companies and raised $250 million in digital media, influencer marketing, and beauty & personal care brands.
+By July 2022, the Good Glamm Group had acquired 11 companies and raised 250 million USD in digital media, influencer marketing, and beauty & personal care brands.
 On 12 December 2023, the Good Glamm Group became a direct seller on Open Network for Digital Commerce (ONDC).

 In April 2024, the group expanded its operations to the United States through a joint venture with tennis player Serena Williams and launched the brand Wyn Beauty by Serena Williams.
 It also partnered with production house Dharma Productions, and Pooja Entertainment to become the beauty partner for the Bollywood film Bade Miyan Chote Miyan.